dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 structs onto the heap.
 This proposal provides a convenient `ManagedChain` class, and multiple descendent `ManagedChain<TChain, T1...>` classes to safely fix the structures in memory and prevent pointer bugs.

-Whenever a structure is loaded into the `ManagedChain` it's `SType` and `PNext` are forced to be correct, preventing errors.
-Structures can be replaced at any time, and we be inserted efficiently into the chain as an O(1) operation.
+Whenever a structure is loaded into the `ManagedChain` its `SType` and `PNext` are forced to be correct, preventing errors.
+Structures can be replaced at any time, and will be inserted efficiently into the chain as an O(1) operation.

 # Contributors